Stepping Up Technical Assistance

 Each data presentation included tailored recommendations from the CBHJ on how the county may improve services for individuals with mental illness or COD.
 Based on the data and recommendations presented, SU counties prioritized the following:

 - Implementation of standardized screening tools at booking.

-- Enhanced collaboration between stakeholder agencies.
+- Enhanced collaboration between partner agencies.

 - Improved data collection and sharing practices.